SimformSolutionsPvtLtd/flutter_calendar_view/README.md

     hourLinePainter: (lineColor, lineHeight, offset, minuteHeight, showVerticalLine, verticalLineOffset) {
         return //Your custom painter.
     },
+    showInitialTime:false, // To show startHour or initial time on timeline showEndTime:true, // To show endHour or end time on timeline
     dayTitleBuilder: DayHeader.hidden, // To Hide day header
     keepScrollOffset: true, // To maintain scroll offset when the page changes );